martim01/ptpmonkey/README.md

 * PTPMonkey is written in c++ and needs a c++14 compliant compiler.
 * It uses the non-boost Asio libary for networking.
 This can be downloaded from [GiHhub](https://github.com/chriskohlhoff/asio) or [Think-Sync](http://think-async.com/Asio/).
 Alternatively the CMake project will clone the GitHub files for you in to the relevant directories.
+* It uses my log library for logging which can be downloaded from [GiHhub](https://github.com/martim01/log) Alternatively the CMake project will clone the GitHub files for you in to the relevant directories.

 ## Building
 The simplest way to build the library is to use the CMake project.